 Offering the BA Degree completion program will allow Fresno State to play a crucial role in expanding access to higher education among one of the most marginalized populations in the state.
 Given the demographics of the prison population, it is anticipated that the student population will disproportionately consist of first-generation college students, students of color, and students from impoverished circumstances.
 Without the engagement of a university like Fresno State, these students would have no access to face-to-face opportunities to earn a Bachelor’s degree.
 The presence of Fresno State at VSP and CCWF will help to create a culture of learning that is supportive of academic achievement within the facilities.
 Such an initiative would help to offset and reverse what is typically described as the ‘school to prison pipeline’ whereby school failure and expulsion are associated with increased risks of incarceration for youth and young adults.

+*Davis, L. (2019).
+Higher education programs in prison: What we know now and what we should focus on going forward.
+RAND Corporation.

 Provide the proposed catalog description.
 The description should include: